AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

    - IP address
    - Connection status and timeout

 1. (Optional) To add an alternate display name, select the pencil icon, type an alternate name, select **Set Display Name** and then select **Close**.
-The alternate display name will be stored in Data Hub instead of the actual AF server name.
-See [Usage of server names and alternate display names within Data Hub](#usage-of-server-names-and-alternate-display-names-within-aveva-data-hub).
+AVEVA Data Hub stores the alternate display name instead of the actual AF server name.
+See [Usage of server names and alternate display names within AVEVA Data Hub](#usage-of-server-names-and-alternate-display-names-within-aveva-data-hub).

 1. (Optional) To change the length of time the agent checks for a server connection before timing out, select the pencil icon next to **Connection Timeout**.